kushalpatel2210/Natural_Language_Processing/README.md

 **Dataset**: `book_reviews_sample.csv` - A collection of book reviews for sentiment analysis

+### 4. Text Vectorization
+Located in: `vectorization/`

+This folder contains implementations of different text vectorization techniques that transform text data into numerical features for machine learning models.

+#### Implemented Techniques:
+1. **Bag of Words (BoW)**
+   - Converting text into numerical vectors based on word frequency
+   - Implementation using sklearn's CountVectorizer
+   - Demonstration of text-to-matrix transformation
+   - Analysis of word frequencies in documents

+2. **Term Frequency-Inverse Document Frequency (TF-IDF)**
+   - Advanced vectorization technique that considers word importance
+   - Implementation using sklearn's TfidfVectorizer
+   - Weighting terms based on their frequency and document occurrence
+   - Comparison with simple Bag of Words approach

+These vectorization techniques are fundamental for:
+- Text classification
+- Document similarity analysis
+- Information retrieval
+- Feature engineering for NLP models

 ## Getting Started

 Each folder contains Jupyter notebooks (`.ipynb` files) that demonstrate the implementation and analysis process.
 The notebooks are self-contained with detailed explanations and code comments.